lilplipmax/math-utill/README.md

 # math-utill
-Some math features that were useful to me in my studies
+Some math features that were useful to me in my studies.